 Pan-Turkism found an enthusiastic evangelist in Ziya Gökalp, who gathered around himself a group of disciples with the magazine Yeni Kalemler ("Young Pens").
 Founded in Thessaloniki, its aim was to propagate the "new ideal" of the all-Turkish idea.
 In Gaspirali's sense, the journal promoted a cleansing of the Turkish language from Arabic and Persian elements and proclaimed a new literature and culture "which were to be based solely on the ancient Turkish tradition".57 Inspired by Western Oriental Studies and Turkology and endorsed by the emigrants from Russia, Gökalp created a national myth of the "imagined" common origin of the Turkic peoples from "Turan".
 In his poem "Turan", Gökalp thus wrote: "Vatan ne Türkiye'dir Türklere ne Türkistan - Vatan büyük ve müebbet bir ülkedir: Turan".58

 The "Turkish ideal" according to Gökalp envisaged a synthesis of ethno-nationalism, modernized Islam, and European progress.
-Like his fellow Russians, Gökalp dreamed of a vast Turkish empire stretching from Constantinople to Attila (d.
+Like his fellow Russians, Gökalp dreamed of a vast Turkish empire stretching from Constantinople to China, which would revive the ancient splendor of the rulers Attila (d.
 453), Genghis Khan, and Timur (1336‒1405).
-The "red apple" was regarded as a symbol of the world-power aspirations of the (Pan)-Turkists.59, which would revive the ancient splendor of the rulers
+The "red apple" was regarded as a symbol of the world-power aspirations of the (Pan)-Turkists.59

 The defeats of the Ottoman Empire in the Tripoli War (1911) and the Balkan War (1912) gave political Pan-Turkism a boost.
-After the Balkan Wars 1912/1913, the multi-ethnic empire had to forfeit its European possessions, except for 60 The uprising of the Muslim Albanians (1912) and several uprisings in and ( ) also shook the faith in the umma (community of Muslims), which supposedly stood above all nationalisms.
+After the Balkan Wars 1912/1913, the multi-ethnic empire had to forfeit its European possessions, except for Eastern Thrace.
+The defeats of the Ottoman armed forces were explained, among other things, by the soldiers' lack of patriotism.60 The uprising of the Muslim Albanians (1912) and several uprisings in Yemen and Hauran (Syria) also shook the faith in the umma (community of Muslims), which supposedly stood above all nationalisms.
 Previously, Russia's defeat in the Japanese-Russian War (1905) had shown that the arch enemy was not invincible.
 The Young Turkish Committee for Unity and Progress, which had been the sole government since the coup d´état of 1913, continued to be committed to defending the unity of the still multi-ethnic and multi-denominational empire for pragmatic political reasons.
 At the same time, though, it took radical measures to Turkize the country.
 This was felt above all in the areas of economic, educational and settlement policy and had devastating effects on the already conflict-laden relations with non-Muslim communities.
 During this period, Pan-Turkist journalism flourished.
 The magazine Türk Yurdu ("Home of the Turks") was founded in 1911, under the direction of Yusuf Akçura.
-The organization "Türk Ocağı" ("Turkish Stove")61 was founded in 1912 to "awaken a sense of solidarity among Turks all over the world" and to contribute to elevating the "intellectual, social and economic level for achieving the perfection of the Turkish language and race".62.
-The defeats of the Ottoman armed forces were explained, among other things, by the soldiers' lack of patriotism.
+The organization "Türk Ocağı" ("Turkish Stove")61 was founded in 1912 to "awaken a sense of solidarity among Turks all over the world" and to contribute to elevating the "intellectual, social and economic level for achieving the perfection of the Turkish language and race".62

 After the Ottoman Empire entered the First World War on the side of the Central Powers, the day of reckoning with Russia seemed to have arrived.
 The realization of the Pan-Turkist visions, the "liberation of the brothers abroad", now looked like a real possibility.
 The Ottoman war propaganda openly called for Russia's destruction, and Gökalp proclaimed confidently in his "Red Ballad" ("Kızıl Elma Destanı"): "The enemy's land will be in ruins.
 Turkey will grow, it will become Turan". ("Düşmanın ülkesi viran olacak - Türkiye büyüyüp Turan olacak.")63